The Waterfront Blues Festival is owned and produced by

-- Long-term unemployment, persistent underemployment and the high cost of food, gas, utilities and rent are forcing more and more people to fall into poverty and to seek emergency food.
+- Long-term unemployment, persistent underemployment and the high cost of food, gas, utilities and rent are forcing more and more people to seek emergency food.

 - 33% of those receiving emergency food are children.
 Children who are hungry get sick more often and have more trouble learning in school.

 - Since the beginning of the Great Recession in 2008, emergency food box distribution has increased 41 percent.